 Map where the sun naturally hits your face with your lighter shade.
 Generally, this covers the top of your nose, forehead, chin, and the apples of your cheeks from the ears to your nose.

-Another technique is to use your lighter shade of foundation to create a base on your entire face, then mapping out your face with the darker shade and blending it in.
+Another technique is to use your lighter shade of foundation to create a base on your entire face, then map out your face with the darker shade and blend it in.
 You can practice these different techniques to figure out which one works best for you.